yagitoshiro/tivgateasr/README.md

 FAQ
 ==========
 Q: Is it for Android only?
-How can I implement voice recognition function onto my app?
+How can I implement voice recognition function onto my iOS app?

 A: Ask Siri.